Students at the University of Sydney

 She passed all her annual exams and graduated on 18 May 1935.

-After her graduation, Patricia remained at the Faculty as a Demonstrator in Anatomy - assistant to Dick Webb for three years - during which time she studied and published on the preputial muscles of the pig.
+After her graduation and subsequent registration as a veterinary surgeon in 1935, Patricia remained at the Faculty as a Demonstrator in Anatomy - assistant to Dick Webb for three years - during which time she studied and published on the preputial muscles of the pig.
 She also remained involved with the Women's Union as coach of the basketball teams.